inofix/liferay-modules/README.md

 A full responsive theme which makes intensive use of Bootstrap and Alloy UI.

+### Social Media Portlet

+Social Media Portlet provides a set of social media buttons which respect the user's privacy.

+It's based on heiseonline's shariff library, which can be found at <a href="https://github.com/heiseonline/shariff" target="_blank">https://github.com/heiseonline/shariff</a>.

+#### Third Party Libraries

+* <a href="https://github.com/heiseonline/shariff" target="_blank">heiseonline's shariff</a>

 ### Taglib Util

 taglib-util is a collection of utility tags, which are used by various liferay-portlets but can also be used in other contexts.